simbo1905/java-bytes-to-long/README.md

 This benchmark compares methods from:
 - StackOverflow answers: 60456641, 29132118, 27610608
 - [Baeldung tutorial on byte array to number conversion](https://www.baeldung.com/java-byte-array-to-number)
-- User's original approach from the SHA256 hash signature use case
+- User's original LLM generated approach from a SHA256 hash signature use case

----

-**Generated to provide empirical performance data for byte[8] to long conversion methods**
+End.